davpin/cf-SpringBootTrader/docs/lab_pushall.md

 # Pushing all the services.

-In the previous lab, you deployed a single microservice that has no dependencies.
-However, it is very rare that a microservice has no dependencies - *no microservice is an island!*

-In fact, even the quote service has a dependency on an external service to retrieve real-time data.

 In this exercise, we will be deploying all the applications in the project to the cloud and create all required services.

 ### 1. Quote service
-The quote service has no dependencies - apart from the external service which is hardcoded in the application - *Don't do this at home!*

 We have already deployed the quote service in the [previous lab](lab_pushquote.md), so nothing to do here.

 ### 2. Accounts service